 Applicants are required to meet the RACS generic eligibility criteria and the NZ PRS specialty specific selection criteria.
 RACS eligibility criteria are published annually on the RACS website.
 NZ PRS Selection Regulations are reviewed and updated annually, approved by the RACS Education Committee and published on this page.

 The selection process explores the abilities, experience, work performance and personal qualities of applicants that would enable them to perform the required duties of a SET trainee, achieve the objectives of the SET programme, and become a skilled and highly competent Plastic and Reconstructive Surgeon.

-From November 2021, NZAPS will be managing the SET selection process for NZBPRS.
-All enquiries should be sent in writing to email@example.com.
+All enquiries must be sent in writing to email@example.com.

-SET applicants in 2023 (for 2024 training year) do not require the Clinical Exam prior to application.
+SET applicants in 2024 (for 2025 training year) do not require the Clinical Exam prior to application.
 The clinical examination will be an eligibility requirement in 2025 (for the 2026 training year).